 5.)
 Besides being quick, chinchillas will spray urine and even discard large patches of fur when needing to escape predators.

 6.)
 Did you know that chinchillas keep their fur coats clean and soft by bathing is ash or dust?

 7.)
 Like other rodents, a chinchilla’s teeth continually grow their whole life.
-If they don’t have tough and/or abrasive things to chew on, like wooden blocks and such, then their teeth will grow so much that they literally wouldn’t be able to eat.
+If they don’t have tough and/or abrasive things to chew on, like wood and such, then their teeth will grow so much that they literally wouldn’t be able to eat.

 Did you know…?

-Chinchillas can jump up to 6 feet, it they need to!
+Chinchillas can jump up to 6 feet, if they need to!

 8.)
-Chinchillas are naturally from very high elevations in the Andes mountains and thus are used to cooler climates.
-They can overheat and die of heat stroke if the temperature is reaches over 80 degrees F for even a short period of time.
+Chinchillas live in very high elevations in the Andes mountains and thus are used to cooler climates.
+They can overheat and die of heat stroke if the temperature is reaches over 80°F for even a short period of time.

 9.)
 Being as they are such social animals, they do need a ton of affection and always do better in pairs or groups, if kept as pets.

 10.)
-The chinchilla communicates with its friends with an array of squeals, chirps, barks, and grunts.
+The chinchilla communicates via an array of squeals, chirps, barks, and grunts.

 But wait, there’s even more on the chinchilla